 Trinity College & Book of Kells

-Standing there and listening the speakers felt so surreal to me.
+Standing there and listening, the speakers felt so surreal to me.
 I felt like it was one of those historical moments we’ll be talking about in fifty years.
 You know how in the Young Indiana Jones series he’s always finding himself on some of those historical events.
 Well, I felt just the same at Trinity College that day.

-We went to an old library of the Trinity College afterwards and were completely stunned with it.
+We went to an old library of Trinity College afterwards and were stunned entirely with it.
 Despite being surrounded with a bunch of loud Italian students that were visiting it at the same time, it felt so peaceful and out of this world.
 I also loved seeing book restorers on their work, repairing some old books.

 *TIP: Book of Kells ad Trinity College library are among the most visited places in Dublin.
-So, queues to get in, could be really long.
+So, queues to get in could be really long.
 Be sure to get your ticket on line to avoid waiting for hours.

 *TIP: There’s no entrance fee for this museum.
 It’s free of charge for everyone!

 Vegan lunch in Dublin

 Maybe still under the influence of the speech, we heard at the Trinity College, or already a bit tired of pub food, we wanted to have a vegan lunch that day.
 We made a quick search to see what’s nearby and have found one of the restaurants we really liked – Le Pain Quotidien.
 And was that delicious!
 I really liked that raspberry lemonade, as well.
 I think I should visit it more often in Amsterdam, too.

 After Una told us about Ulysses and some Irish writers, I was really eager to learn more about them.
 I was also wondering why there are so many famous writers and poets from Ireland, and there are almost no famous Irish painters at all.
 OK, beside Francis Bacon.
 I hoped to find an answer at the Museum of Irish Writers.